 What is in this space that might be different from the friendships you currently consider close?
 It seems obvious that emotional vulnerability and open-heartedness are in this space.
 But maybe it’s less obvious that this is also a space where our internal conditioning can be safely challenged, where our deepest truths can be voiced and examined and where each can help ignite the healing ability of the other — that is the power to nurture ourselves through full empowerment with our inner knowing and truth, and to release our shadows such that our mere presence has the chance to inspire and invite the other to reclaim wholeness.

 It is a space where our suffering is tended to through the mutual exchange of personal stories.
 It is a space where dots can gently be connected in order to draw forth wisdom and help create boundaries of awareness.
 It requires a willingness to speak truth, to sit in truth, and to revisit concepts and ideas previously held as truth.
 It is a commitment to full embodiment in the present moment, full attention to the details of the other’s life, and a full trust in the capacity of each to walk her discerning path of light.
 It focuses less on commiseration and more on acceptance and becoming.
 It strives not to take the pain of the other, nor to minimize the pain, but rather to witness it, to feel it, to generate mutual understanding around it, and to provide support and encouragement for its bearer.
-On a metaphysical level, such connection and space has the possibility to release stuck energy generally in correlation to the energetic cohesion of each individual and their ability to both ground energy and offer it to Divine Source.
+On a metaphysical level, such connection and space has the possibility to facilitate true catharsis in correlation to the energetic cohesion of each individual and their ability to both ground energy and offer it to Divine Source.

-As a young adult I used to wonder why people so readily availed themselves of therapists and counselors for what seemed to be the stress of every day life.
+As a young adult I used to wonder why people so readily availed themselves of therapists and counsellors for what seemed to be the stress of every day life.
 Stress that I thought might just as easily be worked through and alleviated over tea and a chat with a friend.
 While perhaps indicative of a naivety about the depth of human suffering and our capacity as unqualified professionals to provide needed professional assistance, the sentiment points to a belief that if we are engaged in our own self-awareness and personal growth process which is working, we all have the potential to help each other return to Love.
 In a way it is the ultimate democratization of the healer’s space, the ultimate end goal of new, more enlightened paradigms: that almost every encounter is a chance to embrace our highest self and hold the other in theirs.
 Surely this is the essential magic, delight, and sweetness of being human.

 Similar thoughts from others: